zeissloff/Week-3-project---Tokenized-Vote-/README.md

 Environment Configuration: Create a .env file and add your Alchemy API key and Private key.

-Compilation: Be able to run npx hardhat compile to compile the MyToken.sol contract and the TestMyToken.ts script.
+Compilation: Be able to "run npx hardhat compile" to compile the MyToken.sol contract and the TestMyToken.ts script.

 Network Configuration: Use the Sepolia Testnet for deployment and testing. :